jiafulow/zedboard-guide/test/skiroc2-slow-control.md

 - `sk2_sc_reset`
   - Reset all the registers to their default values.
 - `sk2_sc_scan`
-  - Read the values of all the registers
+  - Read the values of all the registers in sequence.
 - `sk2_sc_bitbang`
   - Output the values of all the registers serially by doing software bit-banging.
 - `sk2_sc_bitbang_ipbus`
-  - Output the values of all the registers serially by doing software bit-banging, using a simplified IPbus protocol
+  - Output the values of all the registers serially by doing software bit-banging, using a simplified IPbus protocol.

 The software design is explained in section [Software Design](#software-design).
 The program usage is described in section [Program Usage](#program-usage).

 ### Software Design

-The software has been uploaded to GitHub [test_beam_DAQ_2015](https://github.com/jbueghly/test_beam_DAQ_2015/) repository.
+The software has been uploaded to [test_beam_DAQ_2015](https://github.com/jbueghly/test_beam_DAQ_2015/) GitHub repository.
-It can be found in the directory [projects/testbeam_5b/software/sk2_sc_peekpoke](https://github.com/jbueghly/test_beam_DAQ_2015/tree/master/projects/testbeam_5b/software/sk2_sc_peekpoke).
+The software can be found in the directory [projects/testbeam_5b/software/sk2_sc_peekpoke](https://github.com/jbueghly/test_beam_DAQ_2015/tree/master/projects/testbeam_5b/software/sk2_sc_peekpoke).

 The names and other properties of the registers in SKIROC2 SC are hard-coded in the python script `define_SKIROC2_SC.py` like the following: